How to start a t-shirt business online: 2023 guide

+When it comes to learning how much it costs to start a business, calculating your costs is essential.
 Before you price your products, you’ll need to determine your expenses.
 Go through this list and estimate what you’re paying (if anything) for each service.
 This will give you a better sense of how much you’ll need to charge per tee to make a profit.

 Online store - Website hosting, domain, business email account

 Printing - Printing equipment, extra charges for specialty POD services

 Product - Cost of t-shirts, inventory, storage

 Shipping - Offset the costs of free shipping, domestic shipping, international shipping

 Branding and marketing - Promotional materials, social media marketing, digital advertising, branded packaging

 If you make the t-shirts yourself, in-house, account for your labor costs too: time spent making t-shirts, packing, shipping, managing inventory and general business administration.